Bird Game

 Data

 Your model must process a sequence of records that will be received in real time.
-Each record provides:

 -

-The current dove location
+time: The current time;

 -